 About the Program

 Arkansas Paws in Prison Foundation is a 501(c)(3) non-profit organization.
 You can make a tax-deductible donation online or by mail.
 Please send checks to Paws in Prison, 6814 Princeton Pike, Pine Bluff, AR 71602.
-There is no state budget for the program.
-It is supported by donations and the sale of recyclables.
+The program is supported by donations and the sale of recyclables.

 Support Paws in Prison

 Your donations are critical to the success and future of the program.
 Please make your tax-deductible contribution today and give the gift of second chances.